Key points

 Fast completion time

 3D printing a house is much faster than building a house the traditional way.
-While the actual time frame relies on the size of the project, construction can take as little as 24 hours for a small home.
+While the actual time frame relies on the size of the project, construction of a shell can take as little as 24 hours for a small home.

-3D printing has the capability to design shapes that aren't possible, or are super expensive, with normal construction methods.
+3D printing has the capability to design shapes or build homes in locations that aren't possible, or are prohibitively expensive, with normal construction methods.

-3D printing generates less waste than a standard construction project.
-This is because the house is built on-demand and only uses the required amount of material to build the structure - there are no off-cuts from cutting materials.
-However, if there were to be any leftover concrete, it can be recycled for future use.
+3D printing generally generates less waste than a standard construction project, as the house is built on-demand and only uses the required amount of material.
+If there were to be leftover concrete, it can be recycled for future use.

 As previously mentioned, a 3D printer is only able to print the foundation and walls of a home.
-Thus, you will still need to hire your usual trades to come and finish off the build such as electricians, plumbers, glaziers, etc.
+Thus, you'll still need to hire your usual trades to finish off the build.

 Aesthetic

-Architects need to be taught how to design houses with construction instructions that can be understood by a machine.
+In order to design 3D printed homes, architects must know how to provide construction instructions able to be understood by a machine.
 While architects currently use a design software to produce a PDF version of construction instructions (which is read by a human), a 3D printer requires machine code.

 Buying a home or looking to refinance?
 The table below features home loans with some of the lowest interest rates on the market for owner occupiers.